dletorey/rebuild/src/thoughts/i-am-an-idoit.md

 ## Therapy

 I eventually started my therapy on Thursday 26 March, this was very fortunate because the 6 weekly sessions perfectly aligned with all the upcoming travel and work I had planned.

+I literally had no clue what to expect from these therapy sessions, part of my mind was thinking that I would be asked a bunch of questions and then I would be told do A, B, and C and you will be fixed, or maybe that is just what I was hoping.

+Each week a couple of days before my sessions I was sent a link to a questionnaire where I would answer a set of question on how I was feeling.
+The [Patient Health Questionnaire (PHQ-9)](https://patient.info/doctor/mental-health/phq-9) is a screening tool for depression and I should answer based on how you've felt over the last 2 weeks, alas my Dyslexia completely missed the "felt over the last 2 weeks" and I just answered how I felt at the time.
+This was until something went wrong and my score was not recorded and then my therapist had to ask me the questions at the beginning of my 3rd session.

+So my first week my therapist explained to me how it was all going to go.
+Firstly they pointed out that if I didn't fill out the PHQ-9 online then they would need to do this at the beginning of the session.
+They highlighted to me that everything that I said during the sessions was completely confidential, unless if I said that I was thinking of harming myself or someone else and then that would need to be reported.
+They said that these sessions were mine and that I could use them to say anything that I wanted.
+They pointed out that I didn't need to say anything and that I wouldn't be prompted to say anything, I also would not be asked anything.

+Usually when asked to say anything, in situations like these, I just dry up and say nothing.
+While in the first session this did happen for a time and then I started talking about how I felt stupid that I was here and that I felt that I should not be here taking up someone elses place and that I was being selfish.
+On my way home form my first session I walked home, which was about 3 miles, and I thought about why i was doing this, should I be doing this, should i be taking up someone elses space, should I go back the next week and was I actually going to get anything out of this.

+The second week, I did go back.
+At the beginning, again, I didn't know what to say although we did talk about the [march the previous weekend](/thoughts/together-alliance-march-2026) where we had met briefly before it started.
+After a while of me know talking I started talking about how I felt stupid and that this had been a constant in my life since my English teacher had told me that I was an Idiot and stupid.

+Over the following weeks, I tried each week to go with a topic of something that I should talk about, again I felt that I was being stupid and wasting an opportunity if I just sat there and said nothing.

+### Things that came out of my therapy

+#### My thoughts and not wrong

+Repeatedly while I was in the therapy sessions I kept questioning what I was saying and whether what I was thinking.
+My therapist kept pointing out to me that these thoughts were what I was thinking and that as they are my thoughts they were what I was believing and hence that they have to be correct.

+#### I am not stupid

+So it turns out that you believe what you are told as a child and that that stays with you for a long time, if not forever.
+There are lots of things that prove to me that I am not stupid and I just need to remember this.
+While there are many times and things that I often struggle with, this is mostly because it in not my specialism, I need to remember this and when I don't know something rather than attacking myself I need to ask for help.

+#### People do not hate me

+This is something that I have been struggling with for a while.
+Staying in touch with people is really important to me and I still communicate with people I have known for decades.
+Although it always seams to me that I'm the one that is reaching out to people and it is not a two way process.
+My brain then starts telling me that people don't like me and that then only every respond when I reach out to them.
+I have to realise that this is probably partly because I have mostly left the social media platforms that people use.
+Whenever I meet people in person they are always happy to see me.

+## What is next?

+…